SAP-samples/teched2022-DA181/exercises/Exercise_3_SAP_WEBIDE/README.md

 The calculation views are deployed to your database.

-## Grant Privileges to SELECT on the calculation views to database user TECHEDUSERXX
+## Grant Privileges to SELECT on the calculation views to database user TECHEDCONXX

-For the replication to SAP HANA Cloud user TECHEDUSERXX requires privilege SELECT on the respective calculation views.
+For the replication to SAP HANA Cloud user TECHEDCONXX requires privilege SELECT on the respective calculation views.
 We will grant SELECT on the schema of the HDI container (for details see e.g., [grant select on HDI container schema](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/14ccad20b2b64190b269a488e0f44cbc.html?locale=en-US)):

 - Right-click on the db-folder and select "Open HDI Container":